annbarseghyan/Face-Recognition-Project-UFAR/README.md

 will verify the identity of a certain employee and check the presence of an employee at the workplace.

-Notebooks Direcotry contains the code of the project Sample Images Directory contains the image prototypes Model Directory contains the weights of trained models
+Notebooks Direcotry contains the code of the project \n Sample Images Directory contains the image prototypes \n Model Directory contains the weights of trained models \n